Blindman (1971)

 Genres, Themes, Actors, and Directors:

-Review: Anthony — best known for The Stranger Spaghetti-western-series (which I haven’t seen) — wears intensely painful contact lenses (he wouldn’t do a sequel) to embody a blind man on a last-chance mission to secure a comfortable life through a hefty pay-out.
+Review: Anthony — best known for The Stranger Spaghetti-western-series (which I haven’t seen) — wore intensely painful contact lenses (he wouldn’t do a sequel) to embody a blind man on a last-chance mission to secure a comfortable life through a hefty pay-out.
 The entire story consists of a cat-and-mouse attempts to transport objectified beauties from one set of aggressive, dirty men to another, with plenty of exploitation scenes thrown in — just, because.
 As DVD Savant, a fan of this film, puts it:

 Personally, I grew tired of explosions and violence long before this film’s (restored) 105 minutes were over — but at least the cinematography and sets are appealing.
 Notable Performances, Qualities, \and Moments: Must See?
 Links: |